Keep your book club fun and full of conversation with our 5 ideas.

-Many of the best, most dramatic books are snatched up by movie studios before they even land on the bestseller list.
-The next time your group is selecting the next read, take a gander at a Hollywood trade publication to find books that have been optioned for the silver screen.
-Then, to spice up your book club meeting, have everyone throw out ideas as to which actors should be cast as the hero, the love interest, the best friend and the villain.
+Pick your next read from a selection of books that have been turned into movies.
+To spice up your book club meeting, have everyone throw out ideas as to which actors they would have casted as the hero, love interest, best friend and villain.
 When the film hits theaters, see it together then discuss how it turned out over a post-movie coffee.
 Reading a book-turned-movie that’s already left the theaters?
-Bring the DVD (and a big bag of popcorn) to your next monthly gathering.
+Bring the movie (and a big bag of popcorn) to your next monthly gathering.

-There’s no rule to say that your book club has got to read actual books.
-There are many lengthy articles in popular magazines that are worth a read and can evoke as many tears or chuckles as a novel.
-Try going online and finding a favorite screenplay or theatrical play to download, or browse your local bookstore’s literary journals, which offer unique short stories, sometimes by famous writers.
+There’s no rule to say that your book club has to read actual books.
+There are many articles that are worth a read — they can even evoke as many tears or chuckles as a novel.
+Try going online and finding a popular screenplay or theatrical play to download, or browse your local bookstore’s literary journals, which offer unique short stories, sometimes by famous writers.

-Here’s an idea to get your group on the same page: Pick a theme that interests everyone, then find a book and plan a gathering that celebrates your choice.
-For example, pick a country and plan a potluck party with recipes from that cuisine.
-Reading “Madame Bovary”?
-Have a fete with Beef Bourguignonne, brie on baguettes and a fun fondue.
+Pick a theme that interests everyone, then find a book and plan a gathering that celebrates your choice.
+For example, pick a country and plan a potluck party with recipes from that region.
 Got a bunch of foodies in your group?
 Host a cookbook club where you try out different recipes and review them together.
-If mysteries are more your group’s speed, play a crime-solving game after your book discussion.
-(It was Colonel Mustard with the candlestick in the conservatory!)
+If mysteries are a group favorite, play a crime-solving game after your book discussion.

 Even if you’ve all read the book, sometimes just talking about it isn’t enough.
 So get the group together and do something that brings the story to life.
-If you read a period piece from the 18th century, hit a museum with works from that moment in time.
-If the book was set in Spain, head to a local tapas joint with your literary lionesses.
-Read a Faulkner work?
-A weekend road trip through the South might be just the ticket.
+If you read a book set in 18th century, hit a museum with works from that time period.
+If the book was set in Spain, head to a local tapas joint with your club.

 Sometimes the biggest book club problem isn’t choosing the book, it’s getting people to show up.
 Managing a sniffly toddler or an unexpected work deadline can easily lead to no-shows, so let your members know it’ll be worth the effort to make it by offering incentives.
 Maybe the pal with perfect attendance gets a gift certificate to a local restaurant or a Saturday night of free babysitting.
-Up the enticement by creating a pop quiz about what you’ve read.
-The person with the most right answers wins the right to choose your next novel.
-Should someone email to say they had a really bad day and aren’t up for coming, offer to switch the meeting to their house and order in pizza.
-Or let them know that it’s OK to come over and just vent.
+Up the enticement by creating a pop quiz about what you’ve read — the person with the highest score wins the right to choose your next novel.